Home Latest Biography Mission Impact Contact

 "I don’t agree with all your insights."

-If you did then that would mean you were putting me on an intellectual pedestal, which would be a mistake.
+If you did then that would mean you were putting me on an intellectual pedestal.
 There are many thoughts and insights written in my articles which I only partially believe myself.
 Everything I say is open to question.

 "What qualifications do you have to support your writings?"